anishchapagain/Deep-Learning/notes/convolutional_nn.md

 # A Learner's Guide to Convolutional Neural Networks (CNNs)

-This document provides an in-depth guide to Convolutional Neural Networks (CNNs), the powerhouse behind modern computer vision.
+An in-depth guide to Convolutional Neural Networks (CNNs), the powerhouse behind modern computer vision.

----

 ## 1. What is a Convolutional Neural Network?